 The Finance Committee has delegated responsibility from the Board to oversee all financial aspects of the Charity's operations including the Charity's investment strategy and appointment of its Investment Managers The Finance Committee also has responsibility for British Home's human resources, building and maintenance services, as well as the development of the Charity's IT and digital strategy.
 The Finance Committee continues to set annual targets to reduce the current deficit and achieve an annual operational surplus The Board retains overall responsibility and authority for all financial matters regarding British Home's finances and investments.
+In April of this year, the Finance Committee oversaw the development of a new Financial Sustainability Plan which is intended to eliminate the operational deficit over the next three years.
+This plan was approved and adopted by the Board at its meeting in May 2021 and will focus on levelling -up care fees for those residents whose costs are not fully met by commissioners.

-The Refurbishment Oversight Committee
+The Redevelopment Oversight Committee